mark-watson/hy-lisp-python-book/manuscript/kg.md

 A Knowledge Graph, that I often abbreviate as **KG**, is a graph database using a schema to define types (both objects and relationships between objects) and properties that link property values to objects.
 The term "Knowledge Graph" is both a general term and also sometimes refers to the specific Knowledge Graph used at Google which I worked with while working there in 2013.
 Here, we use KG to reference the general technology of storing knowledge in graph databases.

+The application we develop here, the Knowledge Graph Creator (which I often refer to as KGCreator) is a utility that I use to generate small Knowledge Graphs from input text.

 Knowledge Engineering is a discipline from the 1990s for organizing data and in-house knowledge.
 I view KGs as an extension of this earlier work.

 There are two general types of KGs that are widely used in industry and that we will cover here.
 Property graphs, as used in Neo4J, are general graphs that place no restrictions on the number of links a graph node may have and allow general data structures to be stored as node data and for the property links between nodes.
 Semantic web data as represented by subject/property/value RDF triples are more constrained but support powerful logic inferencing to better use data that is implicit in a graph but not explicitly stated (i.e., data is more easily inferred).